MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxdrainfragmentiterator.md

 ## Remarks

-Client drivers typically call this method to begin the process of draining fragments from the ring to the OS.
+Client drivers call **NetRingGetRxDrainFragmentIterator** to begin the process of draining receive fragments from the ring to the OS.

 For an animation and code example of draining fragments from the ring back to the OS, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).